-Working with XACML Access Control
+Working with XACML Access Controls

-This tutorial takes you through the steps required to write and apply an XACML policy to an area of the demonstration directory provided with ViewDS, Deltawing.
-Before starting the tutorial read XACML Access Control.
+This tutorial takes you through the steps required to apply an XACML policy to an area of the demonstration directory provided with ViewDS, Deltawing.

-The tutorial includes the following:
+The tutorial includes the following stages:

-- Overview
+- 1. Requirements

-- Create an XACML Access Control Domain
+- 2. Create an XACML Access Control Domain

-- Declare XACML attributes
+- 3. Declare XACML attributes

-- Create a policy
+- 4. Create a policy

-- Define the first rule
+- 5. Define the first rule

+- 6. Define the first rule's condition

-- Define the second rule
+- 7. Define the second rule

+- 8. Define the second rule's condition

-- Activate the policy
+- 9. Activate the policy

-- Test the policy
+- 10. Test the policy

-- Lock the policy
+- 11. Lock the policy